-In September of 2013 VRC moved its main administrative offices to the Ivor Massey Building located near the Richmond International Airport at 5707 Huntsman Road in Richmond, Virginia.
+In September of 2013 VRC moved its main administrative offices to the Ivor Massey Building located near the Richmond International Airport at 5707 Huntsman Road in Richmond, Virginia and has recently exercised an additional five year option on this location.
 During the live racing seasons VRC utilizes office space located near the stable area on the backside of Shenandoah Downs racetrack in Shenandoah County.
 Areas in this building dedicated to licensing, veterinarians, judges, and security are provided by the licensee, in accordance with VRC regulations.